 See Future Offerings

 This course examines the nature and place of international organisations in world politics.
-Attention is given to why international organisations were formed, how they operate, and what role they play in contemporary international affairs.
+It explores why governments create international organisations, how the latter operate, and what role they play in contemporary international affairs.
 The course begins with a survey of different theoretical approaches to understanding and explaining international organisations.
-Attention is then turned to a series of institutional groupings to look at the United Nations system, economic organisations, security, development, and the environment.
+We then investigate a series of institutional groupings such as the United Nations system, economic organisations, security, development, and the environment.
 Throughout, the course considers how new configurations of global power are changing the landscape of international organisations.

 - understand different theories of international organisations;